-I built an original dataset detailing the district level data for all Canadian federal candidates since 1867.
-This dataset includes unique id (identifies candidates), names of candidates, riding names, unique identification number for each riding, province, date of birth, gender, occupation, occupation categories, party affiliation, party categories, switchers, incumbency status, vote shares, raw votes, indigenous origins, candidates who identify as a member of the LGBTQ2+ community and so on.
+I built an original database detailing the district level data for all Canadian federal candidates since 1867.
+Unlike other datasets, I standardize candidate names across time (unique id) and provide the names of candidates, riding names, unique identification number for each riding, province, date of birth, gender, occupation, occupation categories, party affiliation, party categories, switchers, incumbency status, vote shares, raw votes, indigenous origins, candidates who identify as a member of the LGBTQ2+ community and so on.
 Here is a full list of all the variables and a description for each.
-I also collected similar data for all candidates in the Ontario provincial elections also from 1867-2019.
+I also collected similar data for all candidates in the Ontario provincial elections.

 You can find both datasets on the Harvard dataverse here.
 Please cite: Sevi, Semra.
 2021.
 “Who Runs?
 Canadian Federal and Ontario Provincial Candidates from 1867 to 2019” Canadian Journal of Political Science 54(2): 471-476.